 3. BENCH SEAT STORAGE

 This is another super cool IKEA hack, using shelving and adding bench seat cushions on top so the storage tubs are in easy access for kids, the mess is hidden away and you get some extra seats to sit on too.

-This would work in other areas of the home too, like lounge storage ideas for extra places to hide the fun stuff.
+This would work in other areas of the home too, like lounge storage for extra places to hide the fun stuff in your living room.

 4. DRESS UP RACK